CodeStix/typed-rest-generator/README.md

 ## How it works

-1. Create a typescript file (in a shared package between your client and server) containing your routes in a _Routes_ namespace:
+1. Create a typescript file (in a shared package between your client and server) containing your routes:

     ```ts
     // routes.ts
     // Must end with Routes
-    export namespace UserRoutes {

     // Must end with Request
     export UserCreateRequest {
         name: string;
         email: string;
         password: string;
     }

     // Must end with Response
     export UserCreateResponse {
         user: User;
-        }
     }
     ```